 Henikoff Lab Basic Sciences The Henikoff Lab studies the structure, function and evolution of chromosomes.
 They also develop tools for epigenomics and functional genomics.

 HICOR Public Health Sciences Dr. Ramsey directs the Research and Economic Assessment in Cancer and Healthcare (REACH) group, which focuses on cutting-edge cost-effectiveness and outcomes research in cancer prevention and treatment.
 REACH also has experience in designing and performing cost-effectiveness analyses of drugs, devices and interventions, with an eye towards supporting public and private decision making to maximize health value under resource constraints.

-Hockenbery Lab Clinical Research The Hockenbery lab studies programmed cell death (apoptosis) pathways that are defective in many cancer cells; and the role of cancer-cell metabolism in apoptosis, oncogene functions, and environmental/dietary risk factors, including excess supply of nutrients.
+Hockenbery Lab Clinical Research, Human Biology The Hockenbery lab studies programmed cell death (apoptosis) pathways that are defective in many cancer cells; and the role of cancer-cell metabolism in apoptosis, oncogene functions, and environmental/dietary risk factors, including excess supply of nutrients.
 After identifying cancer-selective targets, they carry out small-molecule screens for inhibitors to identify lead compounds as anticancer agents.

 Holland Lab Human Biology The Holland lab works at the intersection of multiple disciplines to address the molecular basis of brain tumors and develop new approaches to their treatment.
 Our research focuses on developing mouse models of brain cancer that mimic the behavior of the disease in patients.
 Our work with mouse models has led to clinical trials in glioma patients.
 We also have developed imaging strategies to follow mouse brain tumors as they develop—a powerful system that is used to test promising new drugs with potential benefit for patients.